Amnesty Report: Businesses supporting Myanmar abuses

 Those institutional shareholders own about a third of MEHL’s shares.

-One, Khin Maung Soe, was among four Myanmar military and Border Guard Police commanders and two military the U.S. Treasury Department sanctioned for “their involvement in ethnic cleansing in Burma’s Rakhine State and other widespread human rights abuses in Burma’s Kachin and Shan States.”
+One, Khin Maung Soe, was among four Myanmar military and Border Guard Police commanders and two military personnel the U.S. Treasury Department sanctioned for “their involvement in ethnic cleansing in Burma’s Rakhine State and other widespread human rights abuses in Burma’s Kachin and Shan States.”
+Burma is another name for Myanmar.

 One of the company’s top shareholders is Senior Gen. Min Aung Hlaing, commander-in-chief of the defense services, who also has been sanctioned by the U.S. and other governments.